Glandford – Church Life & Events

 The Church is a much-loved part of the village and is visited by many tourists who are drawn to its beautiful location and beautiful, peaceful interior.

-There are just two services a month with a faithful congregation of people from the village, neighbouring parishes and visitors.
+There are two services a month (Holy Communion BCP on 2nd Sundays & Evensong on 4th Sundays) with a faithful congregation of people from the village, neighbouring parishes and visitors.
 Members of the congregation also attend other services and activities within the Benefice.

 Every summer Glandford Church helps to host the idyllic outdoor Benefice service in the grounds of neighbouring Bayfield Hall followed by a picnic.